Tanzan Ishibashi: Life

 Ishibashi was born in the Shibanihonenoki district of Azabu ward, Tokyo in 1884, the eldest son of Sugita Tansei (1856–1931), a Nichiren Buddhist priest and the 81st head of Kuon-ji temple in Yamanashi prefecture.
 Ishibashi, who took on his mother's surname, would later become a Nichiren priest himself.
+As a member of the Nichiren-shū sect of Nichiren Buddhism, Tanzan was his Buddhist name; his birth name was Seizō (省三).
 He studied philosophy and graduated from Waseda University's literature department in 1907.

 He worked as a journalist at the Mainichi Shimbun for a while.
 After he finished military service, he joined the staff of the Tōyō Keizai Shimpo ("Eastern Economic Journal"), later becoming its editor-in-chief and finally company president in 1941.
 For the Tōyō Keizai, Ishibashi wrote about Japanese financial policy, developing over time a new liberal perspective.

 Ishibashi had a liberal political view and was one of the most consistent proponents of individualism during the Taishō Democracy movement.
 In this regard, he also promoted a feminist perspective, advocating comprehensive "legal, political, educational, and economic" equality for women so that they could better thrive in the competitive modern society, in contrast to the stratified conditions of feudal life.
 Ishibashi was also one of the rare personalities who opposed Japanese imperialism.
 Instead, he advocated a "Small Japan" policy (小日本主義, shō-Nihon-shugi), which advocated the abandonment of Manchuria and Japanese colonies to refocus efforts on Japan's own economic and cultural development.
 In addition, he allied himself with Tanaka Ōdō in arguing for free trade and international cooperation over militarism and colonialism.

 After World War II Ishibashi received an offer from the Japan Socialist Party to run for the National Diet as their candidate.
 However, Ishibashi declined, and instead accepted a post of "advisor" to the newly formed Liberal Party.
 Ishibashi then served as Minister of Finance in Shigeru Yoshida's first cabinet from 1946 to 1947.
 Ishibashi was elected to the Diet for the first time in the April 1947 general election, representing Shizuoka's second district, but less than one month later he was purged and forced to resign for having openly opposed U.S. Occupation policies.
 Following his de-purging in 1951, Ishibashi allied with Ichirō Hatoyama and joined the movement against Yoshida's cabinet.
 In 1953, Hatoyama became prime minister, and Ishibashi was appointed Minister of Industry.
 Around this time, Ishibashi became known as a supporter of revising Article 9 of the Japanese Constitution and remilitarizing Japan.
-In 1955, the new Liberal Democratic Party (LDP) as a combination of smaller conservative parties, with Ishibashi as a founding member.
+In 1955, the new Liberal Democratic Party (LDP) was established as a combination of smaller conservative parties, with Ishibashi as a founding member.